BrikerMan/Kashgari/docs/embeddings/bert-embedding_v2.md

-# BERT Embedding V2
+# Transformer Embedding

-BERTEmbeddingV2 is based on [bert4keras](https://github.com/bojone/bert4keras).
+TransformerEmbedding is based on [bert4keras](https://github.com/bojone/bert4keras).
 The embeddings itself are wrapped into our simple embedding interface so that they can be used like any other embedding.

-BERTEmbeddingV2 support models:
+TransformerEmbedding support models:

 | Model   | Author | Link                                                                       |     | Example |
 | ------- | ------ | -------------------------------------------------------------------------- | --- | ------- |